|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 How the Kung & Soong Families Make the Money? - part III

 Seagrave accused TV Soong of halving Chiang's 0.9 billion reserve within two years.
-In Nov 1947, US media accused Soong of having 0.1 billion deposits in US and Switzerland.
+In Nov 1947, the American media accused Soong of having 0.1 billion deposits in the U.S. and Switzerland.

 Kong Xiangxi and his son were accused of being implicated in supporting Tom Dewey's presidential candidacy against Truman.
 The American media ridiculed the Kongs as tycoons with 0.5 billion U.S. dollars against Truman.
-The U.S. media accused Mme Kong Xiangxi of possessing the most deposits among the overseas Chinese in the U.S. banks in 1939.
-In May 1950, the U.S. media, which was controlled by the pro-Soviet cronies, accused the Kung-Soong families of having 0.5 billion U.S. dollars in the U.S. banks.
+The American media accused Mme Kong Xiangxi (HH Kung) of possessing the most deposits among the overseas Chinese in the U.S. banks in 1939.
+In May 1950, the American media, which was controlled by the pro-Soviet cronies, accused the Kung-Soong families of having 0.5 billion U.S. dollars in the U.S. banks.
 In March 1951, the U.S. media accused the two families of having as much as 0.85 billion U.S. dollars.
 The two never disputed any accusation.
 Kong Lingjie, another son of Kong Xiangxi, did marry a U.S. movie star and controlled the Western Oil in Houston.
-Chiang invited Kong-Song back to Taiwan.
+However, Chiang had invited Kong-Song back to Taiwan, which showed that Chiang did not lose trust in the two.
 Possible conclusion was that the Kung family, alone, [excluding T.V.
-Soong], did profiteer, but not as much as the media [U.S. media controlled by communists and leftists in 1940-50s] wanted you to believe.
+Soong], did profiteer, but not as much as the media [the U.S. media controlled by the communists and leftists in the 1940-50s] wanted you to believe.
 Seagrave claimed that the UNRRA goods totaled 685M U.S. dollars from 1945 to 1947.
-(Kerr claimed UNRRA was worthy of half a billion U.S. dollars, with 470M from the U.S. contribution.
-George Wei's book on the Sino-American Economic Relations, however, completely rebutted the assertions as to the Chinese corruption in the UNRRA program.)
+Kerr claimed the UNRRA goods were worthy of half a billion U.S. dollars, with 470M from the U.S. contribution.
+(George Wei's book on the Sino-American Economic Relations, however, completely rebutted the assertion as to the Chinese corruption in the UNRRA program.)

 Alternatively speaking, Wellington Koo's memoirs pointed out that the most Kung family had ever done in the U.S. would be Mme HH Kung's wish to establish an award scholarship for essays relating to China's civil wars in a women's club.
 Mme Chiang Kai-shek had paid out of her private accounts for some financial expenses incurred by some Chinese delegation in the U.S. Other than the two incidents, there was no trace that Republican China was ever involved in bribing the U.S. Congress, at least not before 1954.
 This is especially true after the only hired American defected to the anti-China side in 1948 over the contract renewal issue.